tauri-apps/tauri-docs/docs/guides/features/menu.md

 ### Adding the menu to a specific window

 You can create a window and set the menu to be used.
-This allows defining a specific menu set for each application window.
+This allows for defining a specific menu set for each application window.

 ```rust
 use tauri::{CustomMenuItem, Menu, MenuItem, Submenu};